-Technology is a powerful tool for improving the quality of education.
-The Intel Education Service Corps (IESC) works closely with non-governmental organizations (NGOs) in developing countries to deploy technology solutions based on Intel® Learning Series purpose-built platforms.
-Since 2009, IESC teams have worked in 11 countries to set up more than 1,200 Intel classmate PCs, training thousands of teachers and students to effectively use technology.
+Technology is a powerful tool for achieving social, economic and environmental impact.
+The Intel Education Service Corps (IESC) works closely with governments and non-governmental organizations (NGOs) in developing countries to provide technical support and training for projects using Intel technologies.
+Since 2009, IESC teams have worked in 21 countries to deploy thousands of Intel devices and train teachers, students and end-users in sectors including education, health and agriculture.

 About the program